An article by Philip Thurston

 It was like someone was watching over me..

 2 Fiji Airways flights later and an overnight stay in Nadi, I stepped out of the plane on to Tongan soil.
 After a year, I had returned to this magical little island archipelago known as Vava’u.
 A place where the only time that matters, is the boats arriving and dinner time, both in which signify two my favourite things, whales and Tongan food!
 Darren (Jew) was already at the airport to greet me, which was in every sense of the word, a real honour.
-Darren is in mind the best whale photographer in the world, and also an incredibly humble and down to earth guy, so it was a privilege to have been there a second time to collaborate on a new project with him and Whales Underwater; the Whale Swim guided tours that his team have been running there for the past 15 years.
+Darren is in mind the best whale photographer in the world, and also an incredibly humble and down to earth guy, so it was a privilege to have been there a second time to collaborate on a new project with him.

 Coincidentally, I also bumped into my photographer friends; Marc Gardner, Juan Oliphant, Ocean Ramsey and Clark Little, who had just so happened to be on the same flight to Vava’u.
 Travelling as a photographer and videographer is a challenge at the best of times, and having this common ground, we all had a good laugh about how much luggage we’d managed to squeeze on the plane!
 Photography small talk..